PrashantMohite1/Java/Core-Java-Notes/Collection-Framework/Collection-framework-in-java.md

 - Imagine you are building an app to take food orders at a restaurant.
 New orders are placed by customers continuously.
 The kitchen needs to view and process these orders in a strict first-come-first-served manner.
 A queue data structure is perfect for this ordering requirement.

 - Now consider the app also needs to keep a history of all past orders for analytics.
 The history should maintain order of completion rather than order of placement.
 A deque can provide easy access to this historical data from both front and back.
+-

+### Set :-
+It is an unordered collection of objects in which duplicate values cannot be stored.

+**Enum**
+Enumerations or Java Enum serve the purpose of representing a group of named constants in a programming language.